Kevin Juhl Pedersen

 Kevin Juhl Pedersen (born 5 September 2001) is a Danish speedway rider.

 Speedway career

 Juhl Pedersen came to prominence in 2022, when he won two silver medals at the Danish Under 21 Individual Speedway Championship and the 2022 Team Speedway Junior European Championship.
-He also finished 6th in the World U21 final at the 2022 SGP2 and 5th at the World U21 Team Championships at the 2022 Speedway of Nations 2.
+He also finished sixth in the World U21 final at the 2022 SGP2 and fifth at the World U21 Team Championships at the 2022 Speedway of Nations 2.

-During 2022, he rode for club speedway for Lokomotiv Daugavpils in Poland and Rospiggarna in Sweden and Grindsted in Denmark.
+During 2022, Juhl Pedersen rode for club speedway for Lokomotiv Daugavpils in Poland and Rospiggarna in Sweden and Grindsted in Denmark.
 He remained with Grindsted for 2023 and in 2024 won the bronze medal at the 2024 European Under 23 Team Speedway Championship.